Achillea

 Achillea Go Well With

-Achillea will grow in a sunny situation with well-drained soil, which means that the best plants to grow with them are those that like a similar condtion.
-Hardy Salvias are a great choice, the spikes of tiny flowers will compliment the flat-headed blooms of Achillea.
-Perennials with daisy-shaped blooms like Helenium, Asters and Rudbeckia will start flowering at the same time as Achilleas and continue long after the flowers have faded.
-Hardy Geraniums are another great option, especially shorter ones such as Geranium sanguineum types, which can be grown in front of Achilleas and will enhance the whole border because the leaves are different in shape.
+Achillea will grow in a sunny situation with well-drained soil, which means that the best plants to grow with them are those that like a similar condition.
+Hardy salvias are a great choice, the spikes of tiny flowers will compliment the flat-headed blooms of Achillea.
+Perennials with daisy-shaped blooms like Helenium, Aster and Rudbeckia will start flowering at the same time as Achillea and continue long after the flowers have faded. hardy geraniums are another great option, especially shorter ones such as Geranium sanguineum types, which can be grown in front of Achillea and will enhance the whole border because the leaves are different in shape.

 Caring For Achillea

 Although all Achillea are easy to grow the types with fluffy leaves such as Achillea 'Terracotta' and 'Pretty Belinda' may not be as long-lived in a Achillea 'Moonshine' in certain soils.
 I have grown this Achillea in the same spot with clay loam for quite a number of years.
-If you extremely well-drained soil, any Achilleas should be fine.
+If you have extremely well-drained soil, any Achillea should be fine.
 Once the flowers have faded, the flower heads will stay attractive for most of the winter.
-When if they begin to look tatty cut them off.
+If they begin to look tatty cut them off.